dinvincible98/ME449-Robot-Manipulation/README.md

 * Results

-There are three subdirectories(Best,Overshoot and newTask) and each contain two .csv file(one for simulation and one for plot of end-effector error), one log file, one plot picture, one simulation video and a README that states the controller and gain values(Kp and Ki)
+There are three subdirectories(Best,Overshoot and newTask) and each contain two .csv file(one for simulation and one for plot of end-effector error), one log file, one plot picture, one simulation video and a README that states the controller and gain values(KP and KI)

 # Results